The Yank: Cast

-Production

-The film is a satirical comedy on Americans that go to Ireland, or any other foreign country, but have high expectations.
-Since many Americans mistakenly see Ireland from the vantage of John Wayne's The Quiet Man, the film attempts to expose this absurdity in a "tongue and cheek" way.

 Reception

 The film received mixed reviews upon release.

 Lee Hazell of VultureHound.cok felt that the low budget and film style lacked discipline and production quality.

 George Heymont of The Huffington Post felt it had strong comedic moments and was cleverly written.

 Drew Hunt of the Chicago Reader wrote: The cliché dialogue, stereotypical characters, and cheesy, G-rated humor belong in a sitcom.